Dmitri Pavlov's git tutorial for mathematicians

 Microsoft Windows

-For Microsoft Windows you will probably need MSYS2 (git for Windows is just a bundle of several MSYS2 packages), Cygwin, or midipix when it is ready.
+For Microsoft Windows you will probably need MSYS2 (git for Windows is just a bundle of several MSYS2 packages), Cygwin, or Windows Subsystem for Linux.

 For beginners, the easiest to use is probably MSYS2.
 Follow the installation instructions for MSYS2.
 Once you are finished, run the following command at an MSYS2 prompt: pacman -Sy less diffutils git openssh